HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Orthopedic Hand Surgery Physicians.

 Medicare

-The following are the total number of Orthopaedic Hand Surgery Physicians who accept Medicare in your state, the number who have opted out of Medicare, and the total number excluded from participation in Medicare nationwide.
+The following are the total number of Orthopedic Hand Surgery Physicians who accept Medicare in your state, the number who have opted out of Medicare, and the total number excluded from participation in Medicare nationwide.

 Alaska – Alabama – Armed Forces Pacific – Arkansas – American Samoa – Arizona – California – Colorado – Connecticut – District of Columbia – Delaware – Florida – Federated States of Micronesia – Georgia – Guam – Hawaii – Iowa – Idaho – Illinois – Indiana – Kansas – Kentucky – Louisiana – Massachusetts – Maryland – Maine – Marshall Islands – Michigan – Minnesota – Missouri – Northern Mariana Islands – Mississippi – Montana – North Carolina – North Dakota – Nebraska – New Hampshire – New Jersey – New Mexico – Nevada – New York – Ohio – Oklahoma – Oregon – Pennsylvania – Puerto Rico – Palau – Rhode Island – South Carolina – South Dakota – Tennessee – Texas – Utah – Virginia – Virgin Islands – Vermont – Washington – Wisconsin – West Virginia – Wyoming

-Select the State name above or from the HealthProviders DB App filter panel to show the list of Orthopaedic Hand Surgery Physicians by State.
+Select the State name above or from the HealthProviders DB App filter panel to show the list of Orthopedic Hand Surgery Physicians by State.
 In addition, you can also narrow the list by City and more from the filter panel.

-What do Orthopaedic Hand Surgery Physicians do?
+What do Orthopedic Hand Surgery Physicians do?

-Orthopaedic hand surgery physicians diagnose and treat injuries and conditions of the hand, wrist, and forearm, using both surgical and non-surgical methods to restore function and relieve pain.
+Orthopedic hand surgery physicians diagnose and treat injuries and conditions of the hand, wrist, and forearm, using both surgical and non-surgical methods to restore function and relieve pain.

 Their expertise encompasses the complex anatomy of the hand, including nerves, muscles, tendons, ligaments, and bones, to address issues from fractures and sprains to carpal tunnel syndrome and arthritis.